 Let’s use Mosa tiles as an example: what’s the carbon footprint for digging out the clay, transporting the raw materials to the factory, producing the tiles, transporting them to the project location, installing the tiles, cleaning the tiles during use, and eventually deconstructing the tiles?

-The numbers generated from these types of analysis are described in an environmental product declaration (EPD).
+The numbers generated from this type of analysis is described in an environmental product declaration (EPD).
 The same numbers are also often used in databases for sustainable materials, like the DGNB navigator, the Swedish BVB, Sundahus and Basta, or the Dutch Nationale Milieu Database.

 With building materials and their contribution to green building labels, it all comes down to costs.
-Costs generated by the negative impact of a unit of products on the environment that is, in some systems also called “shadow costs”.
+Costs generated by the negative impact of a unit of products on the environment, also called “shadow costs”.
 The numbers are generated to illustrate that the costs are significantly lower for sustainable building materials than for building materials that are not sustainable.

-So even though green building label points do not get directly attributed to the use of certified materials at some green building certification systems, like breeam, they still contribute to a green building label indirectly.
+Even though green building label points do not get directly attributed to the use of certified materials at some green building certification systems, like BREAAM, they still contribute to a green building label indirectly.

 How?
 Simply because of its usage.
-The fact that a material produced at low environmental costs is used in a building justifies its contribution to a green building label.
-In most cases, however, green building label certification systems do offer direct green building label points for the usage of certified materials.
-One of those green label certification systems is the German DGNB — one of the more authoritative green building label institutes around.
-If you would like to learn more about green building labels like the DGNB, we recommend our whitepaper on the topic.
+The fact that a material produced at low environmental cost is used in a building justifies its contribution to a green building label.
+In most cases however, green building label certification systems do offer direct green building label points for the usage of certified materials.
+If you would like to learn more about green building labels, we recommend our whitepaper on the topic.

-The whitepaper informs you about the importance and applications of green building labels, how they help architects grow, and even how to get green building certified.
+The whitepaper informs you about the importance and applications of green building labels.
 Download a copy of the whitepaper here for free.